JamesMartin-Ta/avalanche-price-api/README.md

 ### Description

-Simple API to get some Avalanche token prices
+Simple API to get some Avalanche token prices in USDT

 ---